 When a student's cumulative grade point average falls below 3.00, or receives a grade of a "C" in any course, the student is placed on academic probation.
 A student is allowed a maximum of two "C"'s and two probation semesters during the length of the program.
 The School's expectation is that the student will make every effort to raise his/her cumulative GPA to 3.00 in the first probationary semester in order to return to good academic standing.
-If it is not possible for a student on probation to raise the cumulative GPA to a 3.00, the student will be suspended.
+If it is not possible for a student on probation to raise the cumulative GPA to a 3.00 within the allotted time, the student will be suspended.
 See section on Academic Suspension.
 A student on academic probation is not allowed to participate in clinical education experiences.
 Academic Probation is noted on the permanent academic record (transcript).

-A student who has been placed on academic probation must meet with the Associate Dean within the first two weeks of the semester in which the probation begins to provide an oral assessment of why academic difficulties occurred and develop a student success plan for resolving these difficulties.
-Following this meeting, a student must meet with their academic advisor within the next two weeks of the semester.
+A student who has been placed on academic probation must meet with the Associate Dean within the first few weeks of the semester in which the probation begins to provide an oral assessment of why academic difficulties occurred and develop a student success plan for resolving these difficulties.
+The student must also meet with their academic advisor to confirm the success plan.
 Failure to do so may result in academic suspension.
 Course coordinators for all courses in which the student is enrolled while on probation will be advised of each student who is on academic probation.
 Students not meeting this requirement will be requested to withdraw from the Program.